sheymor21/sheymor21/README.md

-Hi , I'm jose a Backend programmer who work with c#.
+Hi , I'm jose a Backend programmer who work with c# and Golang.
-I have interested in other languages like Rust, Go and C.
+I have interested in other languages like Rust, Java and C.
-I like videogames, Comic and others friki stuffs. i don't like Frontent because is too boring for me.
+I like videogames, Comic and others friki stuffs. i don't like Frontend because is too boring for me.
 I've been working at [Nelmix](https://nelmix.com) since 2021